circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

   build:
     working_directory: /tmp

-    # You can use any public Docker images in 2.0, so using ruby:2.3 Docker image is a 2.0 way
+    # In 2.0, we specify our Ruby version by using a public Docker image
     docker:
       - image: ruby:2.3
 ```